httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     creation-time and the last-access-time to the current date and time.

-6. If the cookie-attribute-list contains an attribute with an attribute-name of "Max-Age":
+6. If the cookie-attribute-list contains an attribute with an attribute-name of "Max-Age" or an attribute with an attribute-name of "Expires":

     1. Set the cookie's persistent-flag to true.

-    2. Set the cookie's expiry-time to attribute-value of the last attribute in the cookie-attribute-list with an attribute-name of "Max-Age".
+    2. If the cookie-attribute-list contains an attribute with an attribute-name of "Max-Age":

-    Otherwise, if the cookie-attribute-list contains an attribute with an attribute-name of "Expires" (and does not contain an attribute with an attribute-name of "Max-Age"):
+        1. Set the cookie's expiry-time to attribute-value of the last attribute in the cookie-attribute-list with an attribute-name of "Max-Age".

-    1. Set the cookie's persistent-flag to true.
+        Otherwise:

-    2. Set the cookie's expiry-time to attribute-value of the last attribute in the cookie-attribute-list with an attribute-name of "Expires".
+        1. Set the cookie's expiry-time to attribute-value of the last attribute in the cookie-attribute-list with an attribute-name of "Expires".

     Otherwise: